 - Grazing.
-Livestock use often results in bare ground from trailing, trampling, hoof shear, and the removal of vegetation cover by overgrazing. - Cultivation.
-Tillage and other mechanical activities in the process of cultivation of crops result in bare ground. - Timber Harvest.
+Livestock use often results in bare ground from trailing, trampling, hoof shear, and the removal of vegetation cover by overgrazing. - Timber Harvest.
 Log skidding and other activities in the process of timber harvest may result in bare ground. - Mining.
 Extraction and processing of minerals can result in bare ground.
 The deposition of waste rock (either cast aside overburden or processed tailings) is a common type of mining-caused bare ground. - Construction.
-Construction activities of all kinds often involve excavation, earth moving, and other disruptions of the soil surface or natural soil covering. - Recreation.
+Human infrastructure (roads, railroads, and/or earth moving for other construction purposes) often involve excavation, earth moving, and other disruptions of the soil surface or natural soil covering. - Recreation.
 Many modern forms of recreation involve use of mechanical vehicles that damage the vegetation cover and the integrity of soil.
-Even foot traffic along trails or popular fishing spots can result in significant areas of bare ground. - Vehicle Trails.
-Trails caused by vehicles (do not include built roads which are in construction and/or recreational trails which are included in recreation.). - Other.
+Even foot traffic along trails or popular fishing spots can result in significant areas of bare ground. - Other.
 Account for any human-caused bare ground that is not included in the categories named above, and describe what caused it in the field provided.